Get the facts.

 Resources for Download

-Through a trauma informed approach, the University of Calgary has developed downloadable resources for supporters and survivors of sexual violence, including self-care colouring books and informative postcards.
+Through a trauma informed approach, the University of Calgary has developed downloadable resources for supporters and survivors of sexual and gender-based violence, including self-care colouring books and informative postcards.

 Collection of personal information